Summary

 The ElektroG applies to:

-If you place electrical devices on the German market, you are legally responsible for taking them back — regardless of whether you operate your own shop or sell via Amazon.
+If you place electrical devices on the German market, you are legally responsible for taking them back, regardless of whether you operate your own shop or sell via Amazon.

 What exactly does the ElektroG require?

-ElektroG is Germany’s implementation of the EU-wide WEEE directive, aimed at reducing e-waste and increasing reuse.
+ElektroG is Germany's implementation of the EU-wide WEEE directive, aimed at reducing e-waste and increasing reuse.
+It is one of the most concrete forms of Extended Producer Responsibility in Germany.

 Key requirements:

-Obligation to take back old devices — for larger retailers, this includes free in-store returns or pick-up during delivery
+• Obligation to take back old devices.
+For larger retailers, this includes free in-store returns or pick-up during delivery

-Worth noting: The registration requirement also applies to components, accessories, and replacement parts — not just fully assembled devices.
+Worth noting: The registration requirement also applies to components, accessories, and replacement parts, not just fully assembled devices.

 EAR registration required: No sales without compliance.